alextianyushi/agentarena-auditor-alex/README.md

 ⚠️ **Warning** ⚠️ - The platform has not been released yet.
 For now, you can only test the agent locally.

 To run the agent in server mode you need to:
-1. Go to the [Agent4rena website](https://agent4rena.xyz/) and create a builder account.
+1. Go to the [AgentArena website](https://agentArena.xyz/) and create a builder account.
 2. Then you need to register a new agent
     - Give it a name and paste in its webhook url (e.g. `http://localhost:8000/webhook`)
     - Generate a webhook authorization token
-    - Copy the Agent4rena API key and Webhook Authorization Token and paste them in the `.env` file.
+    - Copy the AgentArena API key and Webhook Authorization Token and paste them in the `.env` file.
       ```
-      AGENT4RENA_API_KEY=a4a-...
+      AGENT_ARENA_API_KEY=aa-...
       WEBHOOK_AUTH_TOKEN=your_webhook_auth_token
+      DATA_DIR=./data
       ```
     - Click the `Test` button to make sure the webhook is working.
 3. Then you need to run the agent in server mode